 Parents are introduced to the staff and students and provided with an outline of the programme and the assessment/interview process.

-Application forms are distributed and parents advised that their child will be interviewed in the year that they are five.
+Application forms are distributed and parents advised that their child will be interviewed in the year that they are six.

 Once the application has been received the parents are informed of the dates for the interview, which takes place over 2 days.